brikis98/terratest/docs/_pages/cookie-policy/index.md

 *Last Updated: December 12, 2019*

-Terragrunt website uses cookies and similar technologies when you visit our public websites such as <https://terragrunt.gruntwork.io> ("Website”).
+Terratest website uses cookies and similar technologies when you visit our public websites such as <https://terratest.gruntwork.io> ("Website”).
 By using our website, you agree to our use of cookies.

 # What are cookies?